osrf/gazebo_tutorials/haptix_comm/tutorial.md

 Probably you have a an incorrect IP adress set in the `IGN_IP` variable.

-## I can see the hand moving, but not smoothly

-If you are using a Wireless connection, please use a wired one.

 ## The handsim simulator displays: 'NodeShared: no route to host'

 The error means that there is no connection from the linux simulator back to the Windows system.
 It is probably because of the Windows Firewall.

+## The hand is moving in the simulator, but erratically, not smoothly

+If you are using a Wireless connection, it could happen that latency is making the interaction to fail.
+Please try using a wired connection.

 ### In the Windows Firewall question, I clicked the wrong option (cancel)